Ashwain1502/Inventory-Control-Management/README.md

 # Inventory-Control-Management

 An Inventory Control Management web application developed using HTML, CSS, JavaScript, Node.js, and MySql.
-User can check no. of products at any given time and a lot of queries along with it.
+Users can check no. of products at any given time and a lot of queries along with it.

 ## Functions Implemented
 1. Users can view the available products and orders taken in the past.
-2. Users can add new products in the inventory.
+2. Users can add new products to the inventory.
+3. Users can see product details, order details, stock left etc.

 ## How to  run the application
 1. Download the zip files and extract them